Large-scale estimation of random graph models with local dependence: Likelihood-based inference

 \subsection{Approximate likelihood functions: motivation}

 Suppose that we want to estimate both $\bz$ and $\btheta$.
-It is natural to estimate them by using an iterative algorithm that cycles through updates of $\bz$ and $\btheta$ as follows: \bi \item[1.]
-Update $\bz$ given $\btheta$. \item[2.]
-Update $\btheta$ given $\bz$. \ei The algorithm sketched above is generic and cannot be used in practice, but regardless of which specific algorithm is used---whether EM, Monte Carlo EM, variational EM, Bayesian Markov chain Monte Carlo, or other algorithms---most of them have in common that Step 1 is either infeasible or time-consuming, whereas Step 2 is less problematic than Step 1.
+It is natural to estimate them by using an iterative algorithm that cycles through updates of $\bz$ and $\btheta$ as follows: \bi \item[] Step 1: Update $\bz$ given $\btheta$. \item[] Step 2: Update $\btheta$ given $\bz$. \ei The algorithm sketched above is generic and cannot be used in practice, but regardless of which specific algorithm is used---whether EM, Monte Carlo EM, variational EM, Bayesian Markov chain Monte Carlo, or other algorithms---most of them have in common that Step 1 is either infeasible or time-consuming, whereas Step 2 is less problematic than Step 1.

 \paragraph{Step 1} Step 1 is either infeasible or time-consuming, because the probability mass function $p_{\bta(\btheta, \bz)}(\bx)$ is intractable.
 To demonstrate, consider a Bayesian Markov chain Monte Carlo algorithm that updates $\bz = (\bz_1, \dots, \bz_n)$ given $\btheta$ by Gibbs sampling.
-Gibbs sampling of $\bz_1, \dots, \bz_n$ turns out to be infeasible, because the full conditional distributions of $\bz_1, \dots, \bz_n$ depend on the intractable within-neighborhood probability mass functions $p_{\bta(\btheta, \bz)}(\bx_{k,k})$.
-One could approximate them by Monte Carlo samples of within-neighborhood subgraphs, but such approximations may not generate Markov chain Monte Carlo samples from the target distribution \citep{LiJi16} and are problematic on computational grounds: \bi \item Using Monte Carlo approximations of within-neighborhood probability mass functions is infeasible when the number of nodes $n$ is large, because such approximations are needed for each update of each of the $n$ neighborhood memberships $\bz_1, \dots, \bz_n$. \item Worse, the $n$ neighborhood memberships $\bz_1, \dots, \bz_n$ cannot be updated in parallel, because the neighborhood membership of one node depends on the neighborhood memberships of other nodes. \ei Therefore, Step 1 is infeasible when $n$ is large.
+Gibbs sampling of $\bz_1, \dots, \bz_n$ turns out to be infeasible, because the full conditional distributions of $\bz_1, \dots, \bz_n$ depend on the intractable within-block probability mass functions $p_{\bta_{W,k}(\btheta, \bz)}(\bx_{k,k})$ ($k = 1, \dots, K$).
+One could approximate them by Monte Carlo samples of within-block subgraphs, but such approximations may not generate Markov chain Monte Carlo samples from the target distribution \citep{LiJi16} and are problematic on computational grounds: \bi \item Using Monte Carlo approximations of within-block probability mass functions is infeasible when the number of nodes $n$ is large, because such approximations are needed for each update of each of the $n$ block memberships $\bz_1, \dots, \bz_n$. \item Worse, the $n$ block memberships $\bz_1, \dots, \bz_n$ cannot be updated in parallel, because the block membership of one node depends on the block memberships of other nodes. \ei As a consequence, Step 1 is infeasible when $n$ is large.